oracle-livelabs/apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

 Before we begin, let's recap what we have set up so far:

-- An Always-Free Autonomous Database
+- An Always-Free Autonomous Database.
-- An APEX Workspace with the necessary database objects already loaded
+- An APEX Workspace with the necessary database objects already loaded.

 The goal of this lab is to guide you through the steps to create an APEX application with various types of pages such as faceted search, interactive reports and forms.
 This will showcase the flexibility and power of APEX in building sophisticated web applications with ease.